-- 1. Complete the prerequisite tasks described in Before you begin; however, do not disconnect the power cords at this time. - 2.
-Stop the system.
-For instructions, see Stopping the system or logical partition. - 3.
+1. Complete the prerequisite tasks described in "Before you begin" on page 11.

+Note: However, do not disconnect the power cords at this time.

+- 2. Stop the system.
+For instructions, see "Stopping a system or logical partition" on page 20. - 3.
 If you are working on a rack-mounted system unit, open the rear rack door. - 4.
 Disconnect the power source from the system by unplugging the system.

 Note: This system is equipped with a second power supply.
-Before continuing with this procedure, ensure that the power source to the system has been completely disconnected.
+Before continuing with this procedure, ensure that the power source to the system has been disconnected.
+(L003)